See more blog posts at: https://digitalbloggers.com/articles/elysiumspassage

 ‘Indeed, there was much more going on below the surface, as you should know by now, rather than just suppose.
 Your struggles to climb up here were only the outward expression of your soul’s enduring quest to ascend to a higher ground to find who you are, rather than just accept what the Lowlanders told you.
 And so, now that you are here it’s time for you to discover who you really are.

-Also, let's stay in touch by joining my FB Group page simply called Elysium's Passage.
+Also, let's stay in touch by joining my FB page: Elysium's Passage Novel Series,

 SUMMARY OF ELYSIUM'S PASSAGE: THE SUMMIT